 A lot of people have found that they cannot access it, although if your membership number is not working, try using the email address associated with your old bmi account.
 Some people have also found that they have a random amount of miles or are seeing other peoples transactions on their account.
 To be fair, I see none of this.
 My account looks correct at zero miles – although some credit card miles will be dropping in very soon.

 There are two issues, though, which have cropped up during this process.

 The first is Family Membership.

 bmi allowed you to link up to six other accounts to your account, and transfer the miles to yours.
 My Mum has had a bmi credit card for a couple of years, and every month I would transfer her miles into my account.
-(Don’t worry – every year or so I would give her a nice redemption somewhere!)

 The new website does not recognise family memberships.
 Going forward, my Mum’s credit card miles will have to stay in her DC account and be transferred into her BA account.
 At least she has an active BA account – if she didn’t, I would have been getting rid of her credit card immediately.